imagekit-developer/imagekit-angular/README.md

 2. **API parameter changes**
    - The `path` parameter has been renamed to `src` in `ik-image` and `ik-video` components
-   - The `publicKey` parameter has been removed from component-level usage.
+   - The `publicKey` parameter has been removed from the configuration provider
    - New: `<ik-image src="/default-image.jpg"></ik-image>`

 3. **LQIP feature removed**